missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The inmate’s full name

-Requestors are advised to ensure that the reason for their request is clearly stated.
-The Constituent Services Office typically sends a response within 24 hours, and requests should not be submitted more than once.
+Requestors are advised to clearly state their reasons for requesting information.
+The Constituent Services Office typically responds within 24 hours, and requests should not be submitted more than once.
 Queries can be directed to (573) 526–2695.

-It is important to note that inmate healthcare information is considered confidential in the state of Missouri.
-Parties that wish to access or obtain copies of inmate’s records that contain information on the inmate’s physical health, mental health or sex offender treatment will be required to provide a current, notarized statement signed by the inmate, authorizing the release of the requested information.
+It is important to note that inmate healthcare information is considered confidential in Missouri.
+Parties that wish to access or obtain copies of inmates’ records that contain information on the inmate’s physical health, mental health, or sex offender treatment will be required to provide a current, notarized statement signed by the inmate, authorizing the release of the requested information.
 This release form, along with a written request for the records, should be sent via mail to the Department of Corrections’ Medical Services Section at:

 Missouri Department of Corrections Medical Services Section